andrew-codes/home-automation/k8s/captive-portal/README.md

 ## Developing Locally

+> See the [testing applications locally guide](../../docs/testing-apps-locally.md) for more details.

 1. Ensure you have a working cluster running (follow the [brand new installation guide](../../README.md))
 1. `./start-captive-portal-locally.sh`
 1. Visit `http://localhost:8081?mac=123` to view the site.